shakeel-faiz/FF/04Apr-15/xlsm-pwd.md

 -   **Pros**: Extremely powerful for those familiar with it.
 -   **Cons**: Not user-friendly for beginners; requires setup and knowledge of command-line operations.

+## Conclusion

+Using an Excel VBA password remover for XLSM files can be a handy solution when you're locked out of your own VBA projects.
+When choosing a tool, consider your technical comfort level and the importance of the data in your XLSM file.
+For casual users, simpler tools like PassFab for Excel or Password Lastic might be more appropriate, while advanced users could benefit from using a hex editor or John the Ripper.
+Always remember to back up your files before attempting to remove or bypass passwords.

 [1]: https://vbapasswordbypasser.en.softonic.com/
 [2]: https://mh-nexus.de/en/hxd/
 [3]: https://www.passwordlastic.com/